AI Assistica

 • Compared to current digital libraries, interface design is old-fashioned.

-Best For: Students of classics literature and history texts.
+Best For: Students of classical literature and history texts.

 Website: https://www.gutenberg.org/